-It appears that the presence of erosion control structures, coupled with warm effluent, high baseflows, and altered water quality has resulted in development of a macroinvertebrate community that is locally unique to the Las Vegas Wash drainage and one that is not trending towards those found at reference or tributary sites.
-These data suggest that ecological communities associated with erosion control structures used for river restoration do not, in this case, lie on a continuum between disturbed and reference sites.
-Data also suggest that prediction of community responses (i.e., goal setting) to these structures would have required insight beyond the simple use of reference site material.
+Technical Service Center, Bureau of Reclamation, Denver Federal Center, Bldg.
+56, Rm.
+2010, matter and, among mainstem sites, coarse particulate organic matter was highest, but variable, at structures and at wetlands above the structures.
+Erosion control structures, coupled with warm effluent, high baseflows, and altered water quality resulted in development of a macroinvertebrate community that did not trend towards reference or tributary sites.
+In this case, ecological communities at structures used for river restoration were not on a continuum between disturbed and reference sites.
+Goal setting of community responses at these structures would have required insight beyond the simple use of reference site attributes.